monographhq/robertos-next/README.md

 Build a sortable, nestable, groupable table view in React using the GraphQL API.
 The image below is for reference, please feel free to take creative liberties with the implementation on both design and product.
 [Figma file](https://www.figma.com/file/dmMcy9QvRHpWaxrOEQQrbG/Robertos-Dashboard?node-id=8%3A509) for additional reference.

+**Group by:** To help Roberto organize the entry updates, please add a way to group the entry rows by ingredient.
+The image shows a dropdown, but you can implement with a simple button.

-View all: For the nested entries, only show a few (10) then have a button to show the rest of the entries.
+**View all:** For the nested entries, only show a few (10) then have a button to show the rest of the entries.
 Product implementation is up to you

-Bonus: Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, etc).
+**Bonus:** Add one little special feature that you personally think is important in developing features (examples: updated design, animations, performance, graphql refactor, testing, etc).

 Once you're finished please invite me to the repo and send a quick email.
 Github username: `moeamaya`